Office of Research Assurances

 - WSU Biohazardous Waste options on the Biosafety website at:

 For specific biological agent disposal advice beyond these resources, contact the WSU Biosafety Officer; telephone 335-9553.
-For operations and logistics questions, contact Facilities Operations Waste Management; telephone 335-4530.
+For operations and logistics questions, contact Facilities Services, Operations Waste Management; telephone 335-4530.

 NONBIOHAZARD WASTE DISPOSAL